 Sugar in your tea?

 Did your parents cool tea like this when you were little?
 I love doing this to my chai to add a bit for airy, frothiness to the chai.
-I am usually a plain tea type of gal, except for when I am making vanilla chai and even then I don't add sugar.
-The only time I sweeten my tea is when I am making iced tea or an Arnold Palmer in the summer.
-Oh summer days, where are you?
-If you are not on a Whole30 round you can feel free to sweeten your tea with your sweetener of choice.
+I am usually a plain tea type of gal, except for when I am making vanilla chai and even then I don’t add sugar.

 Make it your own

 The longer the spices boil in the water, the deeper and richer the flavor of the tea.
-At night I like a mild spiced ,more creamy flavored chai but if I have this tea in the morning, I let it boil for quite some time and then let it cool and sit for a few more minutes (often, it is because I am busy with the kids and I've forgotten about the tea).
+At night I like a mild spiced, more creamy flavored chai but if I have this tea in the morning, I let it boil for quite some time and then let it cool and sit for a few more minutes (often, it is because I am busy with the kids and I’ve forgotten about the tea).
 You can boil it for however long you like.
 Want just a hint of spice flavor, bring it to a boil and let it boil for 10 minutes.
 Want more richness?
-Let it sit over night after boiling and enjoy it in the morning.
+Let it sit overnight after boiling and enjoy it in the morning.
 There is no right or wrong way to spice or make chai.

 Simple Vanilla Chai